• Skip to primary navigation

 • How To Freeze Asparagus

-It is the same method we use with many of our more dense veggies like yellow squash, zucchini, radishes and beets as well as some less dense veggies like cabbage and Bok choy.
+It is the same method we use with many of our more dense veggies like freezing yellow squash, freezing zucchini, freezing radishes and freezing beets as well as some less dense veggies like when you freeze cabbage and freeze Bok choy.

 BlanchedSmall: 2 minutes per 1 lb